toucansites/website/contents/docs/[05]templates/[04]metadata/index.md

         `tags`
     }
     @Answer {
-        A list of tags used for classifying and discovering templates (e.g. type, technology, features).
+        A list of tags that categorize the template — for example, by type, framework, or intended use case.
+Used for classifying and discovering templates.
     }
 }